 Jennifer left her twelve-year gig as a stay-at-home mom to four to join the Minnesota Birth Center team.
 Her comfort with out-of-hospital birth and deep belief in the value of the kind of care available at MBC make it a great fit.
 She lives with her husband and four children in south Minneapolis.

 Rebecca grew up in St. Paul and graduated from Mills College with a degree in Sociology and a minor in Women’s Studies.
-She has been a birth doula since 2002 and is a regular presenter for the Childbirth Collective for their Parent Topic Nights.
+She was a birth doula for 16 years before joining MBC.
 She enjoys reading and knitting, especially with friends.
-She appreciates the Midwifery Model of Care and access to out-of-hospital birth for those who want it, and is thrilled to find both at The Minnesota Birth Center.
+She appreciates the Midwifery Model of Care and access to out-of-hospital birth for those who want it, and is thrilled to find both at the Minnesota Birth Center.
 She has three children, all born with the help of a midwife.

 Stella grew up in Minnesota but recently moved back to the area after living in Seattle for five years.
 While in Seattle, she completed her Bachelor’s degree in Integrated Social Sciences through the University of Washington and worked as a nanny and as an ESL teacher.
 Her schooling and work experience has given her a passion for supporting families through all stages of life.
 She lives in Minneapolis with her partner and enjoys reading, hiking, yoga and wood burning in her free time.